AtlasWiki/ev/README.md

 1. **Download** the `standalone.zip` file.
 2. **Extract** the files.
-3. Open the `ev-calc.html` file in your browser and enjoy! 🎉
+3. Open the `ev-calc.html` file and enjoy! 🎉
    - Everything is in one HTML file and minimized for speed and efficiency
 ---